 Tissues are complex multicellular units in which different cell types work together to maintain function.
 In response to insult, wound healing and tissue regeneration mechanisms are activated, requiring delicate coordination between these cell types.
 Specifically, bidirectional interactions between the nervous and immune systems are emerging as central coordinators of tissue homeostasis and repair.

-We combine in vivo experimental models with leading-edge analysis approaches, including immunological assays, neuronal modulation, single-cell genomics and imaging techniques to analyze injury responses in in the context of the entire tissue ecosystem.
+We study the dynamics of tissue injury and repair through a neuroimmune lens.
+We combine in vivo experimental models with leading-edge analysis approaches, including immunological assays, neuronal modulation, single-cell genomics and imaging techniques to analyze injury responses in the context of the entire tissue ecosystem.
 We reason that better understanding of the intricate multicellular circuits activated in response to insult can shed light on instances where repair is lacking.
-We hope to leverage our discoveries to help guide treatment of
+We hope to leverage our discoveries to help guide treatment of traumatic injuries and degenerative diseases.

 Positions are available at all stages, including MSc, PhD and postdoc, as well as undergraduate students for part time projects.